Kaunas University of Technology

-The Kaunas University of Technology (abbreviated as KTU, Kauno technologijos universitetas) is a public research university located in Kaunas, Lithuania.
-Established in 1922, KTU has been seen as one of Lithuania's top science education centers.
-In 2021, KTU was ranked the second-best university in Lithuania.
+Kaunas University of Technology (KTU) is the leading technological university in the Baltic States, according to the 2025 Times Higher Education rankings.

+KTU offers study programmes and conducts research across STEAM disciplines (technology, engineering, computer science, physical sciences and mathematics), as well as in business and management, social sciences, humanities, health sciences, the arts and education.

+The university carries out both applied and fundamental research, participates in national and international projects, and collaborates with organisations from the public and private sectors.

+The university is located in Kaunas, Lithuania.
+KTU traces its origins to the University of Lithuania, established in 1922.

 History

 Early years

 The origins of the KTU go back to the University of Lithuania, which was established on 16 February 1922.
 The university was renamed, Vytautas Magnus University on 8 June 1930.
-The University consisted of seven faculties: the Faculty of Theology and Philosophy, the Faculty of Evangelical Theology, the Faculty of Humanities, the Faculty of Law, the Faculty of Mathematics and Natural Sciences, the Faculty of Medicine, and the Faculty of Technology.
+The university consisted of seven faculties: the Faculty of Theology and Philosophy, the Faculty of Evangelical Theology, the Faculty of Humanities, the Faculty of Law, the Faculty of Mathematics and Natural Sciences, the Faculty of Medicine, and the Faculty of Technology.
 The beginning of 1940 saw the reorganization of the Vytautas Magnus University with The Faculties of Law and Humanities being transferred to the University of Vilnius.